Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: Abstract

 \section{Abstract}

-Mobile edge computing (MEC) is regarded as a promising wireless access architecture to alleviate the intensive computation burden at resource limited mobile terminals (MTs).
-Allowing the MTs to offload partial tasks to MEC servers could significantly decrease task processing delay.
-In this study, to minimize the processing delay for a multi-user MEC system, we jointly optimize the local content splitting ratio, the transmission/computation power allocation, and the MEC server selection under a dynamic environment with time-varying task arrivals and wireless channels.
-The reinforcement learning (RL) technique is utilized to deal with the considered problem.
-Two deep RL strategies, that is, deep Q-learning network (DQN) and deep deterministic policy gradient (DDPG), are proposed to efficiently learn the offloading policies adaptively.
-The proposed DQN strategy takes the MEC selection as a unique action while using convex optimization approach to obtain the remaining variables.
-And the DDPG strategy takes all dynamic variables as actions.
-Numerical results demonstrates that both proposed strategies perform better than existing schemes.
-And the DDPG strategy is superior to the DQN strategy as it can learn all variables online although it requires relatively large complexity.
+Artificial intelligence and distributed algorithms have been widely used in mechanical fault diagnosis with the explosive growth of diagnostic data.
+A novel intelligent fault diagnosis system framework that allows intelligent terminals to offload computational tasks to Mobile edge computing (MEC) servers is provided in this paper, which can effectively address the problems of task processing delays and enhanced computational complexity.
+As the resources at the MEC and intelligent terminals are limited, performing reasonable resource allocation optimization can improve the performance, especially for a multi-terminals offloading system.
+In this study, to minimize the task computation delay, we jointly optimize the local content splitting ratio, the transmission/computation power allocation, and the MEC server selection under a dynamic environment with stochastic task arrivals.
+The challenging dynamic joint optimization problem is formulated as a reinforcement learning (RL) problem, which is designed as the computational offloading policies to minimize the long-term average delay cost.
+Two deep RL strategies, deep Q-learning network (DQN) and deep deterministic policy gradient (DDPG), are adopted to learn the computational offloading policies adaptively and efficiently.
+The proposed DQN strategy takes the MEC selection as a unique action while using the convex optimization approach to obtain the local content splitting ratio and the transmission/computation power allocation.
+Simultaneously, the actions of the DDPG strategy are selected as all dynamic variables, including the local content splitting ratio, the transmission/computation power allocation, and the MEC server selection.
+Numerical results demonstrate that both proposed strategies perform better than the traditional non-learning schemes.
+The DDPG strategy is superior to the DQN strategy due to its ability to learn all variables online, although the DDPG strategy requires large complexity.